-European Cor nmission White Paper on the European Transport Policy 2001 This paper des near future. scribes what has been achieved so far both at the Union and the Member State levels and what should be done in the The principal measures suggested in the White Paper include: Objectives, Revitalising the railways; Targets & Improving quality in the road transport sector; Indicators Striking a balance between growth in air; Transport and the environment; Turning inter-modality into reality; Improving road safety; Adopting a policy on effective charging for transport; Recognising the rights and obligations of users; Developing high-quality urban transport; and Developing medium and long-term environmental objectives for a sustainable transport system.
+European Commission White Paper on the European Transport Policy 2001 This paper des near future. cribes what has been achieved so far both at the Union and the Member State levels and what should be done in the Objectives, Targets & Indicators The principal measures suggested in the White Paper include: Revitalising the railways; Improving quality in the road transport sector; Striking a balance between growth in air; Transport and the environment; Turning inter-modality into reality; Improving road safety; Adopting a policy on effective charging for transport; Recognising the rights and obligations of users; Developing high-quality urban transport; and Developing medium and long-term environmental objectives for a sustainable transport system.

-PPG 13 - Transport 2001

-The objectives of this guidance are to integrate planning and transport at the national, regional, strategic and local level to promote more sustainable transport choices for both people and for moving freight, so as to enhance accessibility by public transport and reduce the need to travel, especially by car.

-• Actively manage the pattern of urban growth and the location of major travel generating development to make Objectives, the fullest use of public transport, and to encourage walking and cycling; Targets & • Land use planning should facilitate a shift in transport of freight from road to rail and water.
-Attention should be Indicators paid to the value of disused transport sites and effort made to prevent their loss to different land uses; and • Traffic management measures to should be designed to reduce environmental/social impacts, whilst fiscal measures should be used for tackling congestion.
+PPG 13 - Trans sport 2001 The objectives of this guidance are to integrate planning and transport at the national, regional, strategic and local level to promote more sustainable transport choices for both people and for moving freight, so as to enhance accessibility by public transport and reduce the need to travel, especially by car.
+Objectives, Targets & Indicators Actively manage the pattern of urban growth and the location of major travel generating development to make the fullest use of public transport, and to encourage walking and cycling; Land use planning should facilitate a shift in transport of freight from road to rail and water.
+Attention should be paid to the value of disused transport sites and effort made to prevent their loss to different land uses; and Traffic management measures to should be designed to reduce environmental/social impacts, whilst fiscal measures should be used for tackling congestion.

-South East Eng gland Regional Assembly - Draft Regional Transport Strategy 2004 The strategy's aim is to achieve a high quality transport system within the region to act as a catalyst for continued economic growth.
-It also aims to improve the quality of life for all in a sustainable and socially inclusive manner whilst improving issues of congestion which are having a knock on effect on the built and natural environment.
+South East Eng gland Regional Assembly - Draft Regional Transport Strategy 2004 It also aims to aim is to achieve a high quality transport system within the region to act as a catalyst for continued economic growth. improve the quality of life for all in a sustainable and socially inclusive manner whilst improving issues of congestion /ing a knock on effect on the built and natural environment.
 Objectives, Targets & Indicators Improve strategic road and rail links to increase spatial connectivity and reduce disparities within the region.
 Improve attractiveness of local public transport.
 Positively manage the transport system to reduce the dependency on private cars and reduce the environmental, health and community impacts associated with the transport system.

-Hampshire Cour nty Council Local Transport Plan 2006-2011 Set within the context of emerging regional and national policies the plan is designed to improve wider policy objectives such as improving the quality of life, protecting the environment and securing economic prosperity alongside those specific to Hampshire County Council addresses by a process to reduce, manage and invest.
-Objectives, Targets & Indicators Increase Accessibility Reduce the impacts and effects of congestion Widen travel choice Improve air quality

-Indicators: frequency and scope of public transport and rural transport schemes length of dedicated cycle paths
+Hampshire Cou nty Council Local Transport Plan 2006-2011 improving the c ontext of emerging regional and national policies the plan is designed to improve wider policy objectives such as uality of life, protecting the environment and securing economic prosperity alongside those specific to Hampshire addresses by a process to reduce, manage and invest.
+Objectives, Targets & Indicators Increase Accessibility Reduce the impacts and effects of congestion Widen travel choice Improve air quality Indicators: frequency and scope of public transport and rural transport schemes length of dedicated cycle paths